 Social media benefits have been studied from a variety of perspectives.
-Concerning the benefits of social media in customer interface, there are studies that consider individual social media - related approaches, such as wikis (e.g. [63]), blogs (e.g. [62]), virtual worlds (e.g. [44]) or customer communities (e.g. [4]), in the customer interaction and the creation of understanding about customer needs.
-The clear majority of existing studies on the roles of social media in the customer interface are case study based, they view the benefits from merely individual social media approaches' (such as wikis) perspective, and they do not specifically address the perspective and the benefits of B2B companies.
-Although social media benefits in customer interface of B2C companies and from consumers' point of view are relatively well understood, several studies point out that B2B companies do not vet fully understand the potential of social media and find it difficult to evaluate and measure the benefits of social media (e.g. [45][37]).
+Concerning the benefits of social media in innovation, there are studies that consider individual social media approaches, such as wikis (e.g. [62]), blogs (e.g. [61]), virtual worlds (e.g. [40]) or customer communities (e.g. [2]), in the customer interaction and the creation of understanding about customer needs.
+The clear majority of existing studies on the roles of social media in innovation are case study based, they view the benefits from merely individual social media approaches' (such as wikis) perspective, and they do not specifically address the perspective and the benefits of B2B companies.
+Although social media benefits in innovation from B2C companies and from consumers' point of view are relatively well understood, several studies point out that B2B companies do not yet fully understand the potential of social media and find it difficult to evaluate and measure the benefits of social media [31, 42].